ImeshaDilshani/Customer-Churn-Analysis-Churn-Prediction/README.md

 ## Conclusion
 Customer churn analysis and prediction are essential for businesses to maintain customer satisfaction and maximize revenue.
 By leveraging data analytics and machine learning techniques, companies can identify at-risk customers and implement targeted retention strategies.

+This README provides an overview of the Customer Churn Analysis & Prediction project, including data sources, EDA, and model training.
+For detailed implementation and code, please refer to the project files.